datastructures-js/heap/README.md

 ```

 ### .insert(key[, value])
 insert a node into the heap.
-If value is provided (anything except undefined), the node is stored as `{key: ..., value: ...}` otherwise, the node is the same as key (number or string).
+If value is provided (anything except undefined), the node is stored as `{key: ..., value: ...}` otherwise, the node is the key (number or string).

 <table>
   <tr>